 Part-time MBA International Management - Study Organization

 SIMT's part-time MBA International Management is made up of two main sections (core courses and international management concentration courses) and contains teaching modules taught over a study period of 20 months.
-Usually, all modules are taught at SIMT, one two-week block seminars is taught at one of SIMT's partner universities abroad.
+Usually, all modules are taught at SIMT, one two-week block seminars are taught at one of SIMT's partner universities abroad.
 The program ends with a Master Thesis, the language of instruction is English.
 Lecturers are internationally top-ranked academics from SIMT's faculty.

 With regard to teaching methods, SIMT focuses heavily on case studies.
-They are used primarily to develop and refine cognitive skills in areas such as analysis, problem solving, and decision-making.
+They are used primarily to develop and refine cognitive skills in areas such as analysis, problem-solving, and decision-making.
 The objective of the case analysis is to gain insights and lessons that can be generalized to similar problems in other contexts.

 - General Management

 - Quantitative Methods